Brantford Collegiate Institute

 Brantford Collegiate Institute and Vocational School, also known as "Brantford Collegiate Institute" or "BCI", is a secondary school in the city of Brantford.
 It is a member of the Grand Erie District School Board, a medium-sized school board in the Province of Ontario.
-About 1350 students attend BCI.
+About 1300 students attend BCI.
 BCI has many sports teams, clubs, and an active Library Learning Commons.

 History

 BCI traces its roots to 1909, but also succeeded what was then called Brantford Grammar School, which opened in 1852 to provide secondary education prior to 1871.
 After 1871 the school was re-classified as a High School with the passage of the Act to Improve the Common and Grammar Schools of the Province of Ontario.

-Mission statement

-As stated on its website, BCI's mission statement reads, "At Brantford Collegiate Institute and Vocational School we believe that dignity and respect should govern all behavior, that all can learn and that each person has worth.

-Each person at [BCI] has the opportunity to grow in a safe and friendly environment, where discipline is not repressive, but rather assumes that students and staff will react respectfully and with common sense.

-We individualize and humanize curriculum to meet the needs of all students.

-While academic achievement is the central focus, extra curricular participation is a key ingredient in the life of this school.

-We value each individual, and encourage all to be creative and to take risks.

-By setting goals and standards, which are attainable, and by learning decision-making skills we cultivate self-esteem.

-Within this traditional school setting, students become more aware of social, environmental and world issues.

-Achievement, effort, excellence, participation and citizenship are rewarded at BCI & VS, as students prepare to assume a responsible position in society.
-Our common goal is growth, growth in knowledge, skills, positive attitudes, self worth and self-discipline.

-These are not only the ideals of our school but also those of our community".

 Sports Teams

 BCI has many sports teams that compete in the local, provincial and national levels.
-Teams include Badminton, Junior Girls Basketball, Senior Girls Basketball, Boys Basketball, Cross Country, Curling, Girls Fastball, Boys Baseball, Football, Golf, Girls Hockey, Boys Hockey, Midget Boys Rugby, Junior Girls Rugby, Junior Boys Rugby, Senior Girls Rugby, Senior Boys Rugby, Girls Soccer, Boys Soccer, Swimming, Tennis, Track and Field, Junior Girls Volleyball, Junior Boys Volleyball, Senior Girls Volleyball, Senior Boys Volleyball and Wrestling.
+Teams include Badminton, Junior Girls Basketball, Senior Girls Basketball, Boys Basketball, Cross Country, Curling, Girls Fastball, Boys Baseball, Football, Golf, Girls Hockey, Boys Hockey, Midget Boys Rugby, Junior Girls Rugby, Junior Boys Rugby, Senior Girls Rugby, Senior Boys Rugby, Girls Soccer, Boys Soccer, Swimming, Tennis, Track and Field, Junior Girls Volleyball, Junior Boys Volleyball, Senior Girls Volleyball, Senior Boys Volleyball, Triathlon and Wrestling.

+BCI is well known for having one of the most best and most consistent rugby programs in Ontario.
+BCI teams are always competitive and win their respective city championships on an almost annual basis - in 2023 the varsity girls team won their 13th straight city championship.
+Always a threat to qualify for OFSSA, BCI has won several provincial championships and regularly receives invites to travel overseas to compete against club teams.